What volunteer roles are there?

 Who can become a volunteer?

-Adults 19 years and older who are interested in supporting people with chronic conditions.
+Any adult 19 years and older who is interested in supporting people with chronic conditions.
+Favourable volunteer attributes include:

-What are the Benefits of Becoming a Leader?
+What are the benefits of becoming a volunteer?

 Training requirements include: